 You can go straight to SocArXiv.org and click on “Add a Preprint,” and follow the instructions.
 (If you haven’t yet, you will need to create a free account on the Open Science Framework as part of that process.)
+Here is a basic how-to guide to using SocArXiv.
 For an example, here’s a video tutorial of someone uploading a paper.

 Historically, academic journal articles are published behind “paywalls,” which means only those who have a subscription (often through their university library) or the ability to pay can access and read them.
 Open access refers to the practice of making academic research publicly available for free, which means more people can access and read it.

 A preprint is generally considered to be “a manuscript draft that has not yet been subject to formal peer review, distributed to receive early feedback on research from peers” (Source: Open Research Glossary).
 Some people also refer to this as an “unrefereed preprint.”
 By another definition, “preprint” includes papers that have been accepted for publication in a scholarly journal, but not yet been “printed” (on paper or electronically).
 For example, when journals post accepted papers that have not yet been “published,” these may be called preprints as well.

 Although SocArXiv is part of the Open Science Framework Preprints service, we host research papers at a number of stages in the research process:

 - Working papers: Any draft of a paper that is ready to share with interested parties, but has not yet been peer reviewed.
 If you are sharing your work with a group of colleagues, a conference, or a journal, this may be the perfect time to widen the circle and post it on SocArXiv.